NICE THINGS PEOPLE HAVE SAID

 "There has never been a shortage of rock and roll bands, but it's safe to say there is a shortage of bands taking a fresh approach to the genre at this point in time.
 Seattle quintet Smokey Brights, on the other hand, are doing exactly that."

 "In the current rock world only a few number of bands have the unconventional art of doing something different and fresh, that pushes the listener to the limit and create that strange and rare feeling of having something really genuine and raw.
-Well, Seattle quintet Smokey Brights, on the other hand, are doing exactly that."
+Seattle quintet Smokey Brights, on the other hand, are one of ."

 Music & Riots Magazine